Wind farm in the North Sea (Photo: Matthias Krüger / HZG)

 During the last decade, the North Sea has experienced a considerable increase in offshore wind farm development.
 At the end of 2016, the capacity in the North Sea has reached a total capacity of 9.1 GW with 44 wind farms and over 2700 individual piles.
 By 2020, the total offshore wind capacity is expected to be 24.6 GW.

-The Helmholtz-Zentrum Geesthacht, therefore examines physical and biogeochemical effects of offshore wind farms on the North Sea as well as social and planning aspects - in particular in the German Exclusive Economic Zone of the North Sea.
+The Helmholtz-Zentrum Geesthacht therefore examines the physical, biogeochemical and ecosystem effects of offshore wind farms as well as social and planning aspects.

 - Wind farm planning